Tall Fescue: All you need to know

 Tall fescue always grows in a bunch and the stems are hollow with a stem base.

-Tall fescue bunching as a patch
+tall fescue bunching as a patch

 Photo by Erin Hill, MSU.